 But what kind of game should you get, and how much do you need to play these days?

-In this buying guide we are not going to discuss which brand, model or speed is better, but we are going to give you a series of tips so that you can be sure of getting the right thing when buying new RAM for your PC.
+In this buying guide, we are not going to discuss which brand, model, or speed is better, but we are going to give you a series of tips so that you can be sure of getting the right thing when buying new RAM for your PC.
 In the RAM market, you will find many and very diverse manufacturers – although less than in other types of devices – and there are literally hundreds of options available in terms of models, speed, and capacity.

 Sometimes it is difficult to know which model is the most suitable for you, so we are going to proceed to assess some aspects so that you can get it right and buy what best suits your needs.
 Clever?
 Let’s go there.